cardano-foundation/CIPs/CIP-0118/README-nested.md

 The ledger changes follow the specification changes outlined above.
-The ledger prototype introducing the new era containing the changes as described in the specification can be found here.
+The ledger prototype introducing the new era containing the changes as described in the specification can be found [here](https://github.com/willjgould/cardano-ledger/tree/wg/babel-rework).
-TODO fix this link

 #### CBOR